-Really cool side note: at this point in the film, director Robert Aldrich actually used footage from old Bette Davis and Joan Crawford films, as if it were footage from films the fictional Hudson sisters made.
-Pretty neat!
+Interesting side note: at this point in the film, director Robert Aldrich used footage from old Bette Davis and Joan Crawford films, including Bette in 1933’s Parachute Jumper, and Joan in 1934’s Sadie McKee, as if it were footage from films the fictional Hudson sisters made.

 Whatever Happened to Baby Jane?

-Yep, it seems obvious that Jane, out of jealousy, rammed the car into Blanche, and is responsible for crippling her sister.
-As a result of the accident, Blanche must remain in a wheelchair for the rest of her life.
+It seems obvious that an insanely jealous Jane rammed the car into Blanche.
+The now crippled Blanche must remain in a wheelchair for the rest of her life.

 The Hudson Sisters in Middle Age

-Not only does Jane bring Blanche her meals, Jane also cashes all the checks the two women live on from Blanche’s investments.
-Jane also takes all the phone calls, steals and reads Blanche’s mail, drinks like a fish, wears crazy Victorian-little-girl outfits, and cakes on the make-up.
+It’s Jane who brings Blanche all of her meals, and cashes the checks from Blanche’s investments, which the two women live on.
+Jane also answers the phone calls, steals and reads Blanche’s mail, drinks like a fish, wears crazy Victorian-era little girl outfits, and cakes on the make-up.

-If this description didn’t tip you off, I’ll tell you straight out:
+If the description above didn’t tip you off, I’ll tell you straight out:

 Jane Hudson has lost her mind.

 In her head, she’s still Baby Jane Hudson, the world’s darling child entertainer.
-And when she finds out that Blanche plans to sell the house and put Jane in a home, Jane goes from merely treating her sister like a dog to actively trying to kill her.
+When Jane discovers that Blanche plans to sell the house and put her (Jane) in a home, Jane goes from merely treating her sister like a dog to actively trying to kill her.